aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/2017/17-12/_index.md

 - Semi-transparent images
 - Rotated images
-- Inline images (images that go "inside" the text, being a logical part of text paragraph)
+- Inline images (images that go "inside" the text, being a logical part of text paragraph).

 The following restrictions still apply: